An Elastic Quartic Twist Theory for Chromonic Liquid Crystals: Energetics

 Liquid crystals are (within good approximation) incompressible fluids.
 Thus, when the region $\body$ is \emph{not} fixed, for a given amount of material, $\body$ is subject to the \emph{isoperimetric} constraint that prescribes its volume,

 When $\body$ is surrounded by an isotropic fluid, a surface energy arises at the free interface $\boundary$, which, following \cite{rapini:distortion}, we represent as

-where $\normal$ is the outer unit normal to $\boundary$, $\gamma>0$ is the \emph{isotropic} surface tension, and $\omega>-1$ is a dimensionless parameter weighting the \emph{anisotropic} component of surface tension against the isotropic one.
+where $\normal$ is the outer unit normal to $\boundary$, $\gamma>0$ is the \emph{isotropic} surface tension, $\omega>-1$ is a dimensionless parameter weighting the \emph{anisotropic} component of surface tension against the isotropic one, and $A$ denotes the area measure.
 For $\omega>0$, $\free_\mathrm{s}$ promotes the \emph{degenerate planar} anchoring, whereas for $\omega<0$, it promotes the \emph{homeotropic} anchoring.
 For free-boundary problems, the total free energy functional will then be written as

 and the domain $\body$, subject to \eqref{eq:isoperimentric_constraint}, is also an unknown to be determined so as to minimize $\free_{\mathrm{t}}$.